JaroTheSlav/Russia-Survival-Devolved/README.md

                 }
                 else if (playerClass == "3")
                 {
-                    Console.WriteLine("You used to be the top of your class, but you lost everything\n" + "when you used your intelligence to create chemical weapons.\n" + "Strength: 2\nAgility: 4\nIntelligence: 10\n" +
+                    Console.WriteLine("You were very good in school but you lost it all\n" + "when you used your intelligence to create chemical weapon.\n" + "Strength: 2\nAgility: 4\nIntelligence: 10\n" +
                         "Are you sure you want to be a Crazy Russian Scientist?\n" + "1.
 Yes\n2.
 No\n");